morph-l2/morph-doc/docs/how-morphism-works/general-protocol-design/2-communicate-between-morphism-and-ethereum.md

 description: Upgrade your blockchain experience with Morphism - the secure decentralized, cost0efficient, and high-performing optimstic zk-rollup solution.
 Try it now!
 ---

-Although as a Layer 2, Morphism is built on top of Ethereum, these two are still separate and distinct blockchains.

-Therefore, we need to construct a communication channel for Morphism and Ethereum to allow a smooth transfer of assets and messages.

-Typically, there are two ways: Ethereum to Morphism and Morphism to Ethereum.
+Although Morphism is a Layer 2 solution built atop Ethereum, it remains as a separate and distinct blockchain.
+Thus, it’s essential to establish a communication channel between Morphism and Ethereum to facilitate the smooth transfer of assets and messages.
+The communication can occur in two directions: from Ethereum to Morphism and from Morphism to Ethereum.

-Now let's dive into how cross-layer communication are achieved in Morphism.

-## The basic idea of the Morphism <=> Ethereum Bridge
+## The Basic Idea of the Morphism <=> Ethereum Bridge​

 To transfer an asset between Ethereum and Morphism, a user must lock the asset in the cross-layer bridge.
-When the lock is confirmed, Morphism will then mint a Wrapped Token that represents an equivalent value of the locked asset.
-This process is also called "deposit".
+When the lock is confirmed, Morphism mints a Wrapped Token that reflects the value of the locked asset–a process referred to as a "deposit".

-Once the minting process is finished, the user or intended recipient can claim the asset in Morphism.

-Conversely, the bridge can also unlock the original asset in Ethereum by burning the Wrapped Token.
-This process is also called "withdraw".
+Once the minting is complete, a user or intended recipient can claim the asset in Morphism.
+In the reverse scenario, the bridge can unlock the original asset on Ethereum by burning the Wrapped Token, a process called "withdraw".

-Furthermore, the bridge will not only be utilized to process asset bridging, as token transfer is essentially the same as message transfers.
-The bridge can also be utilized to process cross-layer message bridging.
+Furthermore, the bridge’s utility extends beyond asset bridging, as token transfers operate under the same principle as message transfers.
+The bridge can, therefore, also facilitate cross-layer message bridging, allowing for data payloads to be transported between networks.

-This means that data payloads can be sent from one network to another using the same logic.

 ## Deposit (L1 to L2 message)